HazmilH/HazmilH/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Data Engineering, AWS and Terraform
+- 🌱 I’m currently learning Data Engineering, AWS, GCP, Azure and Terraform
 - 📫 How to reach me: [linkedIn/hazmil-h](https://www.linkedin.com/in/hazmil-h/)

 <!--